 - In 1849 these had been reconstructed only to suffer another earthquake and rebuilt again in 1854

 - Earthquakes in 1932, 1957, 1979, 1985, 1995 and 2003 have caused the North Tower to tilt and more structural damage to the Tower

 Join the locals on the main east-west arterials Avenues of Vallarta and Juarez.
-You can cycle, walk, skate down the streets as street performers perform either side of you from 7am to 2pm.
+You can cycle, walk, and skate down the streets as street performers perform on either side of you from 7 am to 2 pm.

 The Instituto Cultural Cabanas was originally a hospice that provided care for invalids, handicapped people, old people and orphans at the beginning of the 19th century.
 The chapel contains murals of the famous Jose Clemente Orozco.
 It was designated a UNESCO World Heritage Site in 1997.

 The bronze sculpture commemorates the city’s founders and was created by Rafael Zamarripa.